qctipconf/qctipconf.github.io/registration.md

 Use this code: **QCTIP44815**

 Please note that the **booking link will expire on Monday 23rd February** and therefore bookings must be made before this date.

+## Recommended Hotels

+A list of recommended hotels will be made available here closer to the conference dates

+# Visa Information

+International attendees should check UK visa requirements well in advance.
+More information will be provided on the registration page.